pranjal7781/PowerBI-Educational-Analytics/README.md

 ## 🏆 Challenge

-Created for: **College Quest Power BI Data Visualization Challenge**
+Created for: **College Quest Power BI Data Visualization Challenge From Microsoft Fabric**
-- Challenge URL: [Link to challenge]
-- Submission Date: November 2024

 ## 👨‍💼 About